randy3k/UnitTesting-example/README.md

 ---
 If you tests can be run locally, it's time to put them to travis-ci and let travis-ci takes care about the tests.
 There are two important files, [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) and [travis.sh](https://github.com/randy3k/UnitTesting-example/blob/master/travis.sh), which you need to copy to your package.
 You will have to edit [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) and change the env variable `PACKAGE` to the name of your package.

-Then you need to login to [travis-ci](https://travis-ci.org) to enable travis-ci for your repo.
+Don't forget to login to [travis-ci](https://travis-ci.org) to enable travis-ci for your repo.

 Vagrant
 ---